pod-o-mart/vki/README.md

 Russian has been extended with old characters and an own meta key (on Ѣ instead of AltGr).

-Folder `1.49` contains the original files from [GreyWyvern](http://www.greywyvern.com/code/javascript/keyboard).
+Folder `1.49` contains the latest original files from [GreyWyvern](http://www.greywyvern.com/code/javascript/keyboard).

 ## Mobile usage
 The optional file `keyboard-touch.js` prevents touch keyboards on mobile devices from opening, so the virtual keyboard will be used. `keyboard-touch.css` is the according stylesheet, making the keyboard mobile friendly.